BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 }
 ```

-If you copy the above snippet to the [JSON-LD Playground](https://json-ld.org/playground/) and look at the expanded form, you'll notice that the properties all expand with  the `http://schema.org/` prefix.
+If you copy the above snippet to the @link:[JSON-LD Playground](https://json-ld.org/playground/){ open=new } and look at the expanded form, you'll notice that the properties all expand with  the `http://schema.org/` prefix.
 Don't hesitate to do the same for the ones below.
 Play a little with the payload to see what happens to the expanded form.

 But what if we want to shorten specific values?
 We can add them in the context as well.